medeffects/covid_symptoms_corpus/README.md

   </li>
 </ul>

-**Reference**: Jiang, K., Calix, R.A., & Gupta, M. (2016).
-Construction of a Personal Experience Tweet Corpus for Health Surveillance.
-In *Proceedings of the 15th Workshop on Biomedical Natural Language Processing* (pp. 128-135). http://www.aclweb.org/anthology/W16-2917
+**Reference**: Azam, I., Jiang, K., & Bernard, G.R.
+(2026).
+Normalizing Health Concepts with Biomedical Embedding and LLMs.
+In *Proceedings of the 1st Workshop on Linguistic Analysis for Health (HeaLing 2026)*